Flexible Working Arrangements? Entitled?

 Can I request flexible working arrangements?

-Any employee can request flexible working arrangements, though it is not guaranteed whether your employer has to accommodate your request.
+Any employee can request flexible working arrangements. (you cannot be dismissed for requesting this).
+Though it is not guaranteed whether your employer has to accommodate your request.
 However, some employees have a legal entitlement to request flexible working arrangements under section 65 of the Fair Work Act 2009 (Cth) (‘FWA’).
 There are two requirements that must be met.

 Firstly, the employee must either be: